 </html>

 3. Create a trailheads FeatureLayer.
-Set the url, outFields, and popupTemplate properties before adding trailheads to the map .
+Set the url, outFields, and popupTemplate properties before adding trailheads to the map A map is a collection of layers that are displayed in 2D.
+It is typically composed of a basemap layer and data layers.
+Learn more .
 The FeatureLayer will autocast the popupTemplate to create a class instance of the object.

 40 collapsed lines